Viswanathan–Ramamoorthy: Viswanathan

 Viswanathan, who had acting and singing ambitions, had a few minor stage roles during the 1940s.
 The famous music composer in the 1950s T. R. Pappa who was a violinist for the doyen of the Tamil film music S. V. Venkatraman, met him and obtained him a job as an errand boy.
 Viswanathan developed an interest in composition, and joined S. M. Subbaiah Naidu.
 He played harmonium for C. R. Subburaman and met Ramamoorthy and T. G. Lingappa, another leading violinist.
 In addition to the harmonium, Viswanathan began playing piano at an early age.

+Career

 With Subburaman

 With C. R. Subburaman, Viswanathan played the harmonium and Ramamoorthy the violin.
 Although both considered Subburaman their mentor, Viswanathan was also inspired by the music of S. V. Venkatraman and T. R. Pappa.

 In 1952 Subburaman died unexpectedly, leaving the music for several films unfinished.
 Ramamoorthy and Viswanathan completed the background music for Devadas, Chandirani, Marumagal and Kaadhal.
 Viswanathan then suggested a south-Indian partnership to Ramamoorthy, similar to Shankar Jaikishan in the north.
 Initially reluctant, Ramamoorthy agreed.